shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 \* *Service Ace is a point off of a serve*

 We can compare each of these correlations through scatterplots.
-As you can see when the rank is closer to 1 the athletes tend to have more kills and more blocks.
+As you can see, when the rank is closer to 1 the athletes tend to have more kills and more blocks.
 This shows us that the players with the highest rankings tend to be in the front row.

 *The code for all of the following plots can be found at the end of the post.*